 Finding wifi on the road is a pain in the ass.
 You waste half your day wandering from cafe to cafe sipping 3€ lattes while you try to upload that one hilarious picture of yourself in front of the Leaning Tower of Pisa.
 Looking for “free” travel wifi is infuriating, inefficient, and oddly kind of expensive.

 Don’t waste your precious vacation time begging for wifi passwords like Oliver Twist.
 Hack the matrix, fellow traveler.
-Here are 14 ways to find free travel wifi that actually works.
+Here the best ways to find free travel wifi that actually works.

 Free Travel Wifi Apps